aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/encrypt-a-document/_index.md

 ﻿---
 title: Encrypt a Document
-description: "Aspose.Words for C++ enables you to encrypt your document using appropriate encryption algorithms for specific document formats."
+description: "Aspose.Words for C++ allows you to encrypt your document using appropriate encryption algorithms for specific document formats."
 type: docs
 weight: 20
 url: /cpp/encrypt-a-document/